 Germany is a polycentric country with lots of cities of varying sizes specialising in different economic activities, which makes it a useful test bed to study industry effects on gender.
 Figure 10 shows that university cities focused on the service sector tend to have higher female participation reaching almost parity in the small university town of Freiburg, which is known for its progressive vibe.
 Within the group of the German Big-7 real estate investment cities, bohemian Berlin and lifestyle-leader Munich have raced ahead, while Stuttgart, the home of Porsche, Bosch and Mercedes, remains a traditionally masculine territory (and Ingolstadt, the headquarters of Audi is at the very bottom of all cities by this measure).

 Interestingly today, East German cities tend to have a higher female share of the workforce despite the female ‘brain drain’ to West Germany during most of the 1990s and 2000s and its generally more industrial economic structure.
 In the former communist East, men and women joining the workforce in equal measure was government policy accompanied by extensive state sponsored childcare.
 This demonstrates that even after a complete economic, cultural and political system change, there’s no going back once women have joined the workforce.
 Angela Merkel provides a powerful metaphor for that reality.
-She was born in East Germany in 1954 and trained as a scientist under communist rule to become the longest serving German chancellor, having led the country for 18 years from Berlin, now one of the most “feminine” and fast-growing cities in Europe.
+She was born in East Germany in 1954 and trained as a scientist under communist rule to become the longest serving German chancellor, having led the country for nearly 15 years from Berlin, now one of the most “feminine” and fast-growing cities in Europe.

 Collectively, these findings point to improvements on numerous levels for countries, cities and companies with a larger share of females among their workforce and leadership.
 Greater gender diversity suggests better use of talent on all levels.
 As a result, we think real estate investors should follow where there’s more women in the workforce to discover the most successful cities.